Francisco Goya: Quinta del Sordo and Black Paintings (1819–1822)

 Saturn Devouring His Son, 1819–1823.

 Records of Goya's later life are relatively scant, and ever politically aware, he suppressed a number of his works from this period, working instead in private.
 He was tormented by a dread of old age and fear of madness.
 Goya had been a successful and royally placed artist, but withdrew from public life during his final years.
 From the late 1810s he lived in near-solitude outside Madrid in a farmhouse converted into a studio.
 The house had become known as "La Quinta del Sordo" (The House of the Deaf Man), after the nearest farmhouse that had coincidentally also belonged to a deaf man.

 Art historians assume Goya felt alienated from the social and political trends that followed the 1814 restoration of the Bourbon monarchy, and that he viewed these developments as reactionary means of social control.
 In his unpublished art he seems to have railed against what he saw as a tactical retreat into Medievalism.
-It is thought that he had hoped for political and religious reform, but like many liberals became disillusioned when the restored Bourbon monarchy and Catholic hierarchy rejected the Spanish Constitution of 1812.
+It is thought that he had hoped for political and religious reform, but, like many liberals of the time, became disillusioned when the restored Bourbon monarchy and Catholic hierarchy rejected the Spanish Constitution of 1812.

 At the age of 75, alone and in mental and physical despair, he completed the work of his 14 Black Paintings, (Note: A contemporary inventory compiled by Goya's friend, the painter Antonio de Brugada, records 15.
 See Lubow, 2003) all of which were executed in oil directly onto the plaster walls of his house.
 Goya did not intend for the paintings to be exhibited, did not write of them, (Note: As he had with the "Caprichos" and "The Disasters of War" series.
 Licht (1979), 159) and likely never spoke of them.
 Around 1874, 50 years after his death, they were taken down and transferred to a canvas support by owner Baron Frédéric Émile d'Erlanger.
 Many of the works were significantly altered during the restoration, and in the words of Arthur Lubow what remain are "at best a crude facsimile of what Goya painted."
 The effects of time on the murals, coupled with the inevitable damage caused by the delicate operation of mounting the crumbling plaster on canvas, meant that most of the murals suffered extensive damage and loss of paint.
 Today, they are on permanent display at the Museo del Prado, Madrid.

 Witches' Sabbath or Aquelarre is one of 14 from the Black Paintings series.